 Anti-Racism & EDI

-For my company, this will be an ongoing process.
-Some of the things that I am working on at the moment include a fitness equipment guide to meet the needs of people with larger bodies, because so much of the industry - including the equipment - has been created for a very narrow range of sizes.
-If I choose to commission merchandise, I will partner with size inclusive clothing brands.
+For instance, I created a fitness equipment guide that includes recommendations that will work for people who are smaller and larger bodied because so much of the industry - including the equipment - has been created for a very narrow range of sizes.
+If I choose to commission merchandise, I will partner with more size inclusive clothing brands.

-I am also committed to creating a safe and inclusive space for as many people as possible through ongoing collaboration, conversation, and education with teachers and movement educators of different races, genders, sexual orientations, gender identities, ages, educational backgrounds, and physical abilities, as well as working to improve representation and diversity in my marketing materials, graphics, and social media images.
+I am also committed to creating a safer and more inclusive space for people through collaboration, conversation, and education with teachers and movement educators of different races, genders, sexual orientations, gender identities, ages, educational backgrounds, and physical abilities, as well as working to improve representation and diversity in my marketing materials, graphics, and social media images.

 Finally, my company is built on transparency, open communication, and accountability.
 If there is a way that you believe I can do better or can elevate more voices, I want to hear about it.
 For far too long, the fitness industry has given the mic to a small number of privileged voices.
 I want to be one of the individuals in this industry who changes this.